ChristianBergler/ANIMAL-SPOT/README.md

 acting as a general guideline.
 Afterwards the *start_training.py* script  has to be executed on the corresponding operating system.

-A successful network training example (log-file output), utilizing the example data corpus, will be available soon!
+A successful network training example (log-file output), utilizing the an example data corpus can be found as part of the above mentioned link https://doi.org/10.17617/3.KQPPXF.

-##Linux, MacOS, and Windows
+## Linux, MacOS, and Windows
 Open the *config* file within the *TRAINING* folder and adjust all network hyper-parameters according to your data and training scenario, while considering parameter explanations, use-case-specific settings, as well as default values, listed within the *config* file (see also Supplementary Table 2 within the manuscript for species-specific